-D. Convergence Rounds
+E. Convergence Rounds

-Fig.9 compares the convergence rounds of the four iterative matching algorithms: CMF, FIFOMS, iDRR, and iWFQ.
-The same configuration is used as in testing multicast latency.
-We can see that the average convergence rounds of these algorithms are much smaller than N (=16).
+Fig. 11 compares the convergence rounds of the five iterative matching algorithms: CMF, FIFOMS, WPIM, iDRR and iFS.
+Although in the worst case an iterative matching algorithm needs N(=16) rounds to converge, we can see that the average convergence rounds of these algorithms are much smaller.
 Under light load, the convergence rounds of all the algorithms are similar and not sensitive to the increase of the traffic.
-CMF has small convergence rounds under Bernoulli arrivals, but relatively large convergence rounds than others, because at the beginning of each time slot, the matched pairs of input ports and output ports can keep their matched status unless the assigned quota is used up.
+CMF has small convergence rounds under Bernoulli arrivals, but relatively large convergence rounds under burst arrivals.
+Generally, iDRR requires fewer rounds than others, because at the beginning of each time slot, the matched pairs of input ports and output ports can keep their matched status unless the assigned quota is used up.